- What are applied and practicing anthropology?

 1. Abstract (approximately 250 words)

 - This section should include a comprehensive review of the literature pertinent to the problem.
 This review should demonstrate that the student has thoroughly studied the relevant literature in the field, for problem solving is cumulative: it builds on the efforts of other people.
-The scope of pertinent literature will vary according to the nature of the problem being addressed, and the student should discuss it carefully with his or her committee members.
+The scope of pertinent literature will vary according to the nature of the problem being addressed, and the student should discuss it carefully with the faculty as they prepare the proposal.

 (A) For a thesis, this includes: